 Supporting Your Gut Health in the New Year

 Your intestines are home to your gut microbiome, a collection of beneficial bacteria with many important jobs that help keep you healthy.
 Besides breaking down the food you eat, your gut absorbs and produces nutrients and influences other parts of the body, including the immune system, brain, and heart.
+Research suggests that obesity, type 2 diabetes, inflammatory bowel disease, and colon cancer are all impacted by your gut’s health.

 A healthy body starts with a healthy gut.
 Gut health starts with the food on your plate.

-Here are four simple
+Here are six simple

 gut health hacks.